ajing/ajing.github.io/_posts/2025-05-03-ui-representation-action-execution.md

 # UI representation and action execution for Generative UI

-## 1 Why Generative UI needs structure
+## 1 Structured UI Representation

-Large models excel at emitting *code‑like* text, but HTML/JSX can be verbose and error‑prone; a compact JSON component tree keeps token counts low and is trivial to parse ([Medium][1]).
+Large models excel at generating structured UI representations.
+Instead of verbose HTML/JSX, we use a compact JSON component tree that's easy to parse and validate.
+This approach offers several advantages:

+- **Type Safety**: Using JSON Schema ensures valid component structures
+- **Framework Agnostic**: The same representation can be compiled to different frameworks
+- **Efficient Parsing**: Compact structure reduces token usage and processing overhead

-OpenAI’s Structured Outputs and function‑calling mode guarantee that the model’s reply conforms to any JSON Schema you supply, so a renderer or agent can trust the format ([OpenAI Platform][2], [OpenAI Platform][3]).
+OpenAI's Structured Outputs and function-calling mode guarantee that the model's responses conform to our schema, making the UI generation process reliable and predictable.
-For visual hints, a parallel **uiSchema**—popularised by *react‑jsonschema‑form*—decorates each node with layout choices without polluting the logical tree ([rjsf-team.github.io][4]).
-Libraries such as Builder.io’s **Mitosis** compile that same JSON into React, Vue, Solid, or native‑mobile code, which keeps your generation pipeline framework‑agnostic ([mitosis.builder.io][5], [Just Some Dev][6]).

 ---

-## 2 Defining a minimal component schema
+## 2 Component Schema and UI Structure

 ```json
 {